torvalds/linux/Documentation/admin-guide/hw-vuln/spectre.rst

    CONFIG_RETPOLINE needs to be turned on, and the CPU needs to run with the latest updated microcode.

-   On Intel Skylake-era systems the mitigation covers most, but not all, cases.
+   On Intel Skylake-era systems the mitigation covers most, but analt all, cases.
 See :ref:`[3] <spec_ref3>` for more details.

    On CPUs with hardware mitigation for Spectre variant 2 (e.g. IBRS